 House Bill 2341 (2003) established a Public Contracting Code for public agencies within Oregon and became operational on March 1, 2005.
 Prior to the measure's enactment, statutes relating to public contracts and purchasing law predominately reflected the strict structure of public improvement contracting for which they were written, and were thus less adaptable to modern and innovative contracting practices.
-Furthermore, laws were amended in a patchwork fashion over several decades and contained many internal inconsistencies and were difficult to work with.
+Furthermore, laws were amended in a patchwork fashion over several decades, resulting in many internal inconsistencies and a code that was difficult to work with.
 House Bill 2341 rewrote many statutes guiding public contracting to modernize and improve the public contracting processes while preserving traditional construction public contracting.

-The Public Contracting Code consists of three Oregon Revised Statutes (ORS) chapters: ORS 279A (policy for all contracting activities), ORS 279B (procurements of supplies and services), and ORS 279C (construction and architectural activities, engineering land surveying services and related services).
+The Public Contracting Code consists of three chapters in the Oregon Revised Statutes (ORS): ORS 279A (policy for all contracting activities), ORS 279B (procurements of goods and services), and ORS 279C (construction as well as architectural, engineering, photogrammetric mapping, transportation planning, land surveying services and related services).

-ORS 279A.015 states the policy of the Code that is "...that a sound and responsive public contracting system should:
+ORS 279A.015 states the policy of the Code is "...that a sound and responsive public contracting system should: